JustinLove/jsharmony-cms-sample-rails/README.md

 You can select `View log` to monitor the progress

 Your rails project should now have a `public/cms/about/index.html`, and it should be directly viewable at [http://localhost:3000/cms/about/index.html]

+We need one more step to have the cms control paths.

+Go back to top level `Sites` tab, and edit your site.

+Select the `Components` tab.

+`+ Add` a new REMOTE template.
+Call it something like `rails_redirects`.
+For URL, enter `%%%editor_base_url%%%/cms_components/redirects.html` and `Save`

+Close the site window and publish the site again.
+If configured correctly, you should see `public\cms\config\redirects.json` in the publish log.
+Once complete you should be able to go to [http://localhost:3000/about/] (without the /cms/)

+You can also manage arbitrary redirects under the `Pages`, `Redirects` menu.
+(Every change needs a publish to be visible on the rails site)

 ### jsHarmony